-WARNING SIGNALS & INFORMATION MARKERS AUDIT PROCESS REFERENCE GUIDE
+WARNING SIGNALS & INFORMATION MARKERS AUDIT PROCESS REFERENCE GUIDE (To be used in conjunction with activity Flow Chart)

-- Request audit data from PNC Hendon in manageable sizes e.g. by Division or District.
-Requests must be made by nominated officers, by fax or e-mail to PITO Data Control, Hendon.

-- 2. Notify Appropriate department(s) of audit e.g. Force PNC, Criminal Justice Managers.
-Courtesy call in order to notify appropriate managers that audit will be taking place.

-- Check National and Force policies/guidance

-To ensure compliance with the guidelines in

-PNC Manual, other national circulations and
+- 1. Request audit data from PNC Hendon in manageable sizes e.g. by Division or District.
+Requests must be made by nominated officers, by fax or e-mail to PITO Data Control, Hendon. - 2.
+Notify Appropriate department(s) of audit e.g. Force PNC, Criminal Justice Managers.
+Courtesy call in order to notify appropriate managers that audit will be taking place. - 3.
+Check National and Force policies/guidance To ensure compliance with the guidelines in PNC Manual, other national circulations and local policy.

-local policy.

-4. Refer to ACPO Manual

-To ensure compliance with national requirements, follow guidance set out in the ACPO Manual for Data Protection Management.
+4. Refer to ACPO Manual To ensure compliance with national requirements, follow guidance set out in the ACPO Manual for Data Protection Management.